-We have completed the 32-patient dose-escalation phase, and we are currently conducting the dose-expansion phase, of our clinical trial in Australia and New Zealand in a broad range of patient populations, including BRAF mutated melanoma, thyroid cancer, colorectal cancer, non-small cel lung cancer and other non-BRAF mutated tumors as well as KRAS/NRAS mutated endometrial cancer, colorectal cancer, non-small cell lung cancer and other KRAS/NRAS mutation bearing cancers, where first-generation BRAF inhibitors have not been effective.
-We have dosed a total of 100 patients in Australia and New Zealand as of November 30, 2015.
-Initial analysis of data from these trials has shown BGB-283 to be well-tolerated with a favorable safety profile.
+We have completed the 32-patient dose-escalation phase, and we are currently conducting the dose-expansion phase, of our clinical trial in Australia and New Zealand in a broad range of patient populations, including BRAF mutated melanoma, thyroid cancer, colorectal cancer, non-small cell lung cancer and other non-BRAF mutated tumors as well as KRAS/NRAS mutated endometrial cancer, colorectal cancer, non-small cell lung cancer and other KRAS/NRAS mutation bearing cancers, where first-generation BRAF inhibitors have not been effective.
+We have also initiated an abbreviated dos escalation in China.
+We have dosed a total of 129 patients in Australia, New Zealand, and China as of January 15, 2016.
+Initial analysis of data from the trials has shown BGB-283 to be well-tolerated with a favorable safety profile.
 We have achieved proof-of-concept in a range of cancers including those with KRAS and BRAF mutations.
 We have granted exclusive licenses for the rights to develop and commercialize BGB-283 to Merck KGaA worldwide (outside China).
-We are currently conducting all clinical development and will continue to do so until Merck KGaA exercises its Continuation Option as further described in the section titled "Business- Collaboration with Merck KGaA."
+We are currently conducting all clinical development and will continue to do so until Merck KGaA exercises its Continuation Option as further described in the section titled "Business-Collaboration with Merck KGaA."

 BGB-290 is a molecularly targeted, orally available, potent and highly selective inhibitor of PARP1 and PARP2.
 We are currently developing BGE 290 as a monotherapy and in combination with other therapies for the treatment of homologous recombination deficient cancers, which are cancers that contain abnormalities in their DNA molecule repair mechanisms, making these cancers particularly sensitive to PARP inhibitors.
-We intend to initiate studies of BGB-290 in combination with BGB-A317 for the treatment of ovarian, breast, pancreatic, prostate, small cell lung cancers and glioblastoma, a in combination with chemotherapies for the treatment of gastric cancer, small cell lung cancers, and glioblastoma.
-We believe BGB-290 has the potential to be differentiated from other PARP inhibitors, including olaparib, the only PARF inhibitor currently approved by the FDA and the EMA, in terms of selectivity, DNA-trapping activity, oral bioavailability and brain penetration.
+We intend to initiate studies of BGB-290 in combination with BGB-A317 for the treatment of ovarian, breast, pancreatic, prostate, small cell lung cancers and glioblastoma, and in combination with chemotherapies for the treatment of gastric cancer, small cell lung cancers, and glioblastoma.
+We believe BGB-29 has the potential to be differentiated from other PARP inhibitors, including olaparib, the only PARP inhibitor currently approved by the FDA and the EMA in terms of selectivity.
+DNA-trapping activity, oral bioavailability and brain penetration.

 We are evaluating BGB-290 in the ongoing dose-escalation phase of our clinical trial in Australia.
-We have dosed a total of 37 patients as of November 30, 2015.
+We have dosed a total of 40 patients as of January 15, 2016.
 Initial analysis of data from this trial has shown BGB-290 to be well-tolerated.
-Proof-of-concept has also been established, with anti tumor activity seen starting at the lowest tested dose and data suggestive of a wide therapeutic window.
+Proof-of-concept has also been established, with anti-tumor activity seen starting at the lowest tested dose and data suggestive of a wide therapeutic window.
 We have a limited collaboration with Merck KGa on BGB-290.